 Available widgets can be made Active or Inactive using drag & drop.

-Widgets dragged from the Available Widgets section to widget areas like your sidebar, footer, etc. become activated for use.
+Widgets dragged from the Available Widgets section to widget areas like your sidebar, footer, etc. automatically become activated for use.

-In a default WordPress installation, your site already comes with several pre-installed widgets (e.g. widgets for displaying your pages, links, posts, post categories, adding text, adding RSS feeds, adding tags, adding a search box, etc …) and active widgets.
+By default, your site already comes with a number of pre-installed widgets (e.g. widgets for displaying your pages, links, posts, post categories, adding text, adding RSS feeds, adding tags, adding a search box, etc …) and active widgets.

-WordPress Widgets Features: Drag & Drop
+WP Widgets Features: Drag And Drop

 (Rearrange your site’s widgets using drag-and-drop)

 For example, take a look at the image below.
-In this example site, the widgets have already been configured to display the following:
+In this site, the widgets have already been configured to display the following:

 - A subscription form,

-- A contact support banner, and
+- A contact support button, and

 (Drag-and-drop to rearrange widgets in your widget area)

-(WordPress widgets are really easy to use!)
+(Widgets are very easy to use!)

-Widget Management – Previewing Widgets
+Widget Management – Customize Widgets Section

 (Widget management – work in preview mode or configure widgets on the fly!)